wlh18/javascript-2/ReadMe.md

 ---

-The ternary operator can be used as an alternative to if...else statements to make our code more concice.
+The ternary operator can be used as an alternative to if...else statements to make our code more concise.
 We format a ternary in the following way:

 `condition ? what to do if true : what to do if false`